huggingface/trl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR fixes a typo or improves the docs (you can dismiss the other checks if that's the case).
 - [ ] Did you read the [contributor guideline](https://github.com/huggingface/trl/blob/main/CONTRIBUTING.md#create-a-pull-request),
       Pull Request section?
-- [ ] Was this discussed/approved via a Github issue?
+- [ ] Was this discussed/approved via a GitHub issue?
 Please add a link to it if that's the case.
 - [ ] Did you make sure to update the documentation with your changes?
 Here are the [documentation guidelines](https://github.com/huggingface/trl/tree/main/docs).